ecosyste-ms/oss-taxonomy/README.md

 - Create visualizations of the open-source landscape
 - Build recommendation engines

-A combined JSON file is automatically generated (`combined-taxonomy.json`) for easy loading into apps.
+A combined JSON file is automatically generated ([`combined-taxonomy.json`](./combined-taxonomy.json)) for easy loading into apps.
 This file is always up-to-date and reflects the latest taxonomy changes.
+You can find it in the root of the repository.

 ## 📘 Term Format